vascokk/vascokk.github.com/source/_posts/2012-05-13-erlang-real-time-server-part-1-diameter-server.markdown

 ```

-Few things to be mentioned here:
+There are few things to be mentioned here:

 - Service - the service will usually implement a given Diameter Application.
 - ?DIAMETER_APP_ID_COMMON and ?DIAMETER_DICT_COMMON are defined in diameter.hrl